Chapter 1: 100 Keywords for a Good Start

 So what's a keyword for SEO?

-This is a word people will type in Yahoo! or Google or other search engine to look for products or services they need and you offer.
+This is a word people will type in Google, Yahoo! or other Search Engine to look for products or services they need and you offer.

 Before I give you my example, meet my son Mike.
 His girlfriend gave him an iPod for his 19th birthday, 3 weeks ago.

-Today Mike's going to buy new headphones and makes a query in Yahoo!, typing in headphones.
-Now, if he sees your site at the very top of the search engine's results page, this means that you rank first by the keyword headphones.
-Also, it means that Mike is much more likely to visit your site and buy from it, then from a competitor's site that has a #4 ranking.
+Today Mike′s going to buy new headphones and makes a query in Google, typing in headphones.
+Now, if he sees your site at the very top of the Search Engine′s results page, this means that you rank first for the keyword headphones.
+Also, it means that Mike is much more likely to visit your site and buy from it, than from a competitor′s site that has a #4 ranking.

-We can make queries using one or several words, like, headphones or iPod headphones.
+We can make queries using one or several words, like, headphones, iPod headphones or buy headphones.
 Terms for query that contain several words are sometimes called keyphrases.
 So iPod headphones is a two-keyword keyphrase.

 Why do I call this step the most important?